ciorapel/sonoff-tx-ultimate-for-esphome/README.en.md

 - ⚙️ C optimizations for short presses, preventing loss of release events
 - 🔕 Vibration deactivation separate from DND
 - 💡 The light indicators have different colors and intensities depending on the nightlight status
-- ⚡ Add ESP-Now synchronization between switches (*)
+- ⚡ Add ESP-Now synchronization between switches
 - 🧹 Full input filtering and stuck button detection
 - 🖐️ **Stuck touch** function for non-linear gestures (incomplete swipe or return to the starting point)
 - ⏱️ Automatic generation of the release event after 500ms if not detected
 - 🔄 Correct management of long touches and return of the relay to its initial state
 - ⚡ Add option to enable/disable relays that respond to multitouch

-(*) in the case of automations that toggle synchronized relays, all relays must be added to the automation, not just one.
-I.e. if an automation turns on L1 and L2 on the master switch, due to the synchronization loop prevention function, only L1 will receive the start command on the slave switch; to prevent this situation, both relays master and slave, will be added to the automation.

 ---